Helmholtz-UFZ/saqc/docs/funcs/SoilMoisture.md

 | smooth_window   | [offset string](docs/ParameterDescriptions.md#offset-strings) | `"3h"`        |
 | smooth_poly_deg | integer                                                       | `2`           |

-The Function is a wrapper around `spikes_flagSpektrumBased` with a set of default parameters referring to [1].
+The function is a wrapper around `spikes_flagSpektrumBased` with a set of default parameters referring to [1].
 For a complete description of the algorithm and the available parameters please refer to the documentation of [flagSpikes_spektrumBased](docs/funcs/SpikeDetection.md#spikes_spektrumbased)